bizweekgraphics/twitterbot/README.md

 To query the twitter bot, tweet "tell me about" followed by your query.

-Before running it locally, ask yourself what you're doing with your life, then, set the environmental variables in helpers/tweet.js, finally populate your database
+Before running it locally, ask yourself what you're doing with your life, set the environmental variables in helpers/tweet.js, and populate your database

 ```
 mongorestore --collection comments --db fcc_with_links backup/dump/fcc_with_links/comments.bson